AndreyYashkin/fastai3-reactor/README.md

 `GANLearnerB` is an example of alternative way to do GAN education based on an optimizer developed to solve minimax problems.

 Both of these learners share events from `AbstractGANLearner`.
 With these events you can do some type GAN augmentation and many other things.

+## Benefits
+- `GANLearner` will support (class) conditional generation without need to any hacks.
+- `GANLearner` is now possible and easy to hack with optimized callbacks